 Silver must be kept clean and polished so as not to get tarnished.
 We can get tarnished, like silver, by the pollution of this world’s atmosphere around us – tarnishing is a fact of living in this world.
 Like trumpets, we also must be kept free of blockages, which may be things about ourselves which hinder or stop God’s Spirit in and through us.
 As we yield to the work of the Spirit of God in our lives, He clears, cleanses and polishes us; restoring and keeping us in optimal condition ready for Him to blow through.
 The trumpets were merely a means or an instrument for conveying the sound caused by the Breath.
 The instruments, while necessary, are NOTHING without the Trumpeter!
 Without the Breath/Spirit, trumpets are silent and can make no noise…

 These silver trumpets were not used all that often.
 To many that might appear to be a waste to have such expensive instruments and yet use them only occasionally.
-But God is more interested in quality than quantity and in what we are made of than what we do.
+But God is more interested in quality than quantity and in what we are made of (our character) than what we do.

 “In a great house there are not only vessels of gold and silver, but also of wood and of earth; and some unto honour and some unto dishonour.
 If a man therefore purge himself from these, he shall be a vessel unto honour.
 2 Timothy 2:20.
 What distinguishes between these vessels?
 We note at once that only their materials are specified, not their function.
 Clearly, in keeping with the greatness of the house, it is not relative usefulness but quality of materials that counts.
 Gold and silver vessels are less practically useful than wooden furniture or earthenware pots, but God is not discussing with us what they will be used for; He is judging their value to Himself.
 In a day of declension God looks beyond mere usefulness to intrinsic worth, and a few ounces of gold may equal in value a whole hall full of wooden benches!
 In spiritual terms, two different men may utter almost identical words, but the power lies not merely in what they say but in who they are.
 Balaam and Isaiah both spoke of the Kingdom of Christ…” (from “A Table in the Wilderness” by Watchman Nee).